 by the Dietary Supplement Health Education Act (DSHEA) and include

 vitamins, minerals, amino acids, thousands of different botanicals

 ("herbs"), protein powders, hormones, etc. Other modalities, such as

 massage, Reiki, spiritual practices may be addressed in the future as FIAR

 grows and develops.

 People need better information to help guide treatment choices!
 Many studies show that a high percentage of people living with HIV/AIDS already use many of these interventions.
 How do they work?
 Can they help to manage side effects of drug therapy?
 Can they slow the rate of progression?
-Can they lengthen the time on a Structured Treatment Interruption?
-FIAR, working with the HIV/AIDS and Hepatitis communities, clinics, hospitals, practitioners and organizations around the world designs, funds and implements clinical studies to answer some of these questions and thus help people in making better-informed treatment decisions.
+FIAR, working with the HIV/AIDS and Hepatitis communities, clinics, hospitals, practitioners and organizations around the world to design and implement clinical studies to answer some of these questions and thus help people to make better-informed treatment decisions.
 Negative results mean people will save money and time.
 Positive results may encourage coverage under insurance (like ADAP) for greater access and reduced burden of cost on our healthcare systems.

 If you would like to make a direct donation to FIAR, you can do so via PayPal directly.
 If your donation is for a specific project, please indicate which project.
 You may also send a check or money order directly to FIAR (please click on the Contact button).
 Thank you for your consideration!